-When airfare is the main purchase factor, service suffers
+When airfare is the main purchase factor, service suffers and a puppy dies.

 Sometimes the public relations disasters for US airlines seem like they can’t get any worse.
 Then United Airlines kills a puppy.
 It died not because of a problem in the cargo hold, but because the animal was put in an overhead bin.